An earthquake destroys villages in eastern Afghanistan and kills 800 people, with 2,500 injured

 Rescue operations were underway and medical teams from Kunar, Nangarhar and the capital Kabul have arrived in the area, said Sharafat Zaman, a health ministry spokesman.

-Zaman said many areas had not been able to report casualty figures and that “the numbers were expected to change” as deaths and injuries are reported.
-The Taliban government’s chief spokesman, Zabihullah Mujahid, said “all available resources will be utilized to save lives.”
+Filippo Grandi, the United Nations High Commissioner for Refugees, said the earthquake intensified existing humanitarian challenges in Afghanistan and urged international donors to support relief efforts.

-Nearby Jalalabad is a bustling trade city due to its proximity with neighboring Pakistan and a key border crossing between the countries.
-Although it has a population of about 300,000 according to the municipality, it’s metropolitan area is thought to be far larger.
+“This adds death and destruction to other challenges including drought and the forced return of millions of Afghans from neighbouring countries,” Grandi wrote on the social media platform X. “Hopefully the donor community will not hesitate to support relief efforts.”

-Jalalabad also has considerable agriculture and farming, including citrus fruit and rice, with the Kabul River flowing through the city.
+The Afghan city of Jalalabad, close to Pakistan, is a bustling trade center and a key border crossing.
+Although it has a population of about 300,000 according to the municipality, its metropolitan area is thought to be far larger.

 A magnitude 6.3 earthquake struck Afghanistan on Oct.
 7, 2023, followed by strong aftershocks.
 The Taliban government estimated at least 4,000 people perished in that quake.